ZaychukAleksey/docker-voltronic-homeassistant/README.md

  - Changing the power mode to '_solar only_' during the day, but then change back to '_grid mode charging_' for your AGM or VLRA batteries in the evenings, but if it's raining (based on data from your weather station), set the charge mode to `PCP02` _(Charge based on 'Solar and Utility')_ so that the following day there's plenty of juice in your batteries...

- - Programatically set the charge & float voltages based on additional sensors _(such as a Zigbee [Temperature Sensor](https://www.zigbee2mqtt.io/devices/WSDCGQ11LM.html), or a [DHT-22 + ESP8266](https://github.com/bastianraschke/dht-sensor-esp8266-homeassistant))_ - This way if your battery box is too hot/cold you can dynamically adjust the voltage so that the batteries are not damaged...
+ - Programmatically set the charge & float voltages based on additional sensors _(such as a Zigbee [Temperature Sensor](https://www.zigbee2mqtt.io/devices/WSDCGQ11LM.html), or a [DHT-22 + ESP8266](https://github.com/bastianraschke/dht-sensor-esp8266-homeassistant))_ - This way if your battery box is too hot/cold you can dynamically adjust the voltage so that the batteries are not damaged...

  - Dynamically adjust the inverter's "solar power balance" and other configuration options to ensure that you get the most "bang for your buck" out of your setup...